jonnonz1/nz-statute-book/acts/public/1964/joint-family-homes-act-1964.md

 (2C) Upon the cancellation under subsection (2A) of a settlement of any property, the Registrar shall make such entries in his register and do all such other things as may be necessary to give effect to subsection (2B).
 (3) No settlement shall be cancelled under paragraph (e) or paragraph (f) of subsection (1)— (a) unless the Registrar has, not less than 28 days before the date of the cancellation of the settlement, given notice, by registered letter addressed to the owner or owners of the joint family home, at the said home or any other address known to him, of his intention to cancel the settlement:
-  (b) until every summons to the Registrar under subsection (5) to attend before a District Court to show cause why the settlement should be cancelled has been finally disposed of by that court:
+  (b) until every summons to the Registrar under subsection (5) to attend before the District Court to show cause why the settlement should be cancelled has been finally disposed of by that court:
-  (c) in contravention of any order of a District Court under subsection (5).
+  (c) in contravention of any order of the District Court under subsection (5).
 (4) Where a notice is sent by post in the manner prescribed by paragraph (a) of subsection (3), it shall be deemed to have been given at the time at which the letter would have been delivered in the ordinary course of post.
-(5) Any owner of a joint family home to whom any such notice has been given may, within 28 days after the date of the service on that owner of the said notice, summon the Registrar to attend before a District Court to show cause why the settlement should be cancelled; and the court may make such order in the premises as it considers just.
+(5) Any owner of a joint family home to whom any such notice has been given may, within 28 days after the date of the service on that owner of the said notice, summon the Registrar to attend before the District Court to show cause why the settlement should be cancelled; and the court may make such order in the premises as it considers just.
 (6) The cancellation of any settlement under this Act shall be effected— (a) in the case of any land which is subject to the Land Transfer Act 1952, by the Registrar causing a memorial of the cancellation to be entered in the register against the appropriate title:
   (b) in the case of any land which is subject to the Deeds Registration Act 1908, by the Registrar causing an entry thereof to be made under the proper head or title in the index book in the Deeds Register Office: